JUNO 20-inch PMT and electronics system characterization using large pulses of PMT dark counts at the Pan-Asia testing platform: Features of the 1F3 electronics using 20-inch PMT large pulses

 \subsection{Dynamic range on Amplitude vs Charge}

 It is well known that the charge of a PMT pulse is proportional to its amplitude.
 Therefore, a linear function is used to model the relationship between charge and amplitude of the PMT pulse for both ranges.
-One example for a MCP PMTs is shown in Fig.\,\ref{fig:charge:range1_amp_Q} and Fig.\,\ref{fig:charge:range0_amp_Q}.
+One example for a MCP PMT is shown in Fig.\,\ref{fig:charge:range1_amp_Q} and Fig.\,\ref{fig:charge:range0_amp_Q}.
 The fitted slopes for all tested PMTs are shown in Fig.\,\ref{fig:amp_charge_slope}.
-The typical slope for dynode PMT (HPK) for both fine range and coarse ranges is around 0.16, while it is around 0.40 for MCP PMT.
+The typical slope for dynode PMTs (HPK) for both fine range and coarse ranges is around 0.16, while it is around 0.40 for MCP PMTs.
 The difference between the two kinds of PMTs is mainly from their pulse shape as previously discussed.

 Furthermore, the relative error of the fit is calculated as the ratio of the difference between the measured values and the fitted values to the fitted values.
 The relative fitting error for the two types of PMTs for coarse range are presented in Fig.\,\ref{fig:charge:range0_AQfiterror_mcp} and Fig.\,\ref{fig:charge:range0_AQfiterror_ham}.
 It means that the charge variation for the same amplitude of the MCP PMT is approximately 40\%, which is much larger than that of the dynode PMT.
 This factor also can reflect the resolution of charge measurement, and this difference may be attributed to the special long-tail structure of the MCP PMT charge distribution\,\cite{pmtgain_Zhang_2021}.
 It also can be seen that within the measurement range of the fine range, both types of PMTs exhibit a good linear relationship between amplitude and charge.
 However, as the amplitude continues to increase, the linear relationship of the MCP PMT remains intact, while the dynode PMT starts to exhibit a non-linear relationship between amplitude and charge.